 Suicide is one of the most common topics that people reach out to Kids Help Phone about.
 Suicide can affect anyone in various ways – some people have thoughts of suicide, some know people who have thoughts of suicide, and some have experienced knowing someone who has died by suicide.
 It can be hard to understand why you or someone you know might have these thoughts.
 And, sharing how you’re feeling can be difficult if you’re worried about what other people might think.
 Here, Kids Help Phone provides information about factors that can contribute to suicide, warning signs, ways to prevent thoughts of suicide and tips to more openly talk about suicide.

 If you’re currently having thoughts of suicide, it’s important to know that non-judgmental support is available.
-You can connect with a crisis responder through text or Facebook Messenger or reach a Kids Help Phone counsellor by phone or Live Chat.
+You can connect with a crisis responder through text or reach a Kids Help Phone counsellor by phone or Live Chat.
 If you’re in crisis or in danger of taking action to end your life or harm yourself, you can reach out to Kids Help Phone, contact emergency services or a mobile crisis team in your area (if available) for immediate support.
 No matter what you’re feeling, you’re not alone.

 What is suicide?